History and current context of philanthropy in Guatemala

 Brief History of Inequality in Guatemala

-Upon independence from the Spanish crown in 1821, the divide widened as new Guatemalan ethnic identities were formed.[i]
+Upon independence from the Spanish crown in 1821, the divide widened as new Guatemalan ethnic identities formed.[i]
 As experienced throughout the world, lighter skin color was associated with more power, authority, and privilege.

 This divide influenced various discriminatory policies, including the “whitening” of Guatemala, which gifted indigenous land to white-skinned foreigners, during the late nineteenth century.[ii]

 However, the revolution and the new democracy angered the country’s rich and privileged, who were now losing their monopolies.
-This shift resulted in the rise of ideological conflict between conservativism and what was being deemed communism.
+This shift resulted in the rise of ideological conflict between conservativism and what was deemed communism.

 Signature of Peace 1996: A New Guatemala?

 In 1996, Guatemala implemented the Signature of Peace, which concluded the civil conflict.
 The country sought to rebuild its democracy and improve the quality of life of Guatemalans.
 However, these actions are yet to be fully This is due to a corrupt, inefficient, and unequal system that disproportionately affects the indigenous populations (Maya, Xinca, and Garifuna).